 - adverse physical or mental health

 For further information on impairment of fitness to practise, see Article 51 of the Pharmacy Order 2010.

 A pharmacist’s fitness to practice may be regarded as impaired because of matters arising outside Great Britain, and at any time, for example, even at times when the pharmacist was not registered with the council.

 The committee will consider if the pharmacist’s fitness to practise is impaired at the date of the hearing.
 This will include looking at the original conduct and ascertaining whether that conduct has been remedied or steps have been taken to remedy it.

-For further information about the processes involved in reaching a fitness to practise determination, see the GPhC Guidance on drafting fitness to practise determinations on the GPhC website.
+For further information about the processes involved in reaching a fitness to practise determination, see the GPhC Guidance on good decision making on the GPhC website.